electron-userland/electron-compile/README.md

 require('electron-compile').initForProduction('path/to/precompiled/cache/folder');
 ```

-In order to save space in your application, you can also delete `node_modules/electron-compile/node_modules/electron-compilers` in production so that you're not shipping the compiler implementations themselves (~56MB uncompressed).
+In order to save space in your application, you can build your application with `NODE_ENV=production`, which will remove the `electron-compilers` dependency and save your app quite a bit of disk usage.

 Compilation also has its own API: